autowarefoundation/autoware_tools/map/autoware_tp_manager/README.md

 # autoware_tp_manager

-Here are some tools for collecting average TPs of PCD maps.
+Here are some Python tools for collecting average TPs of PCD maps.
 Currently, we consider the decrease of TPs as a sign of map decay.
 However, we don't know what TPs are 'abnormal', e.g. in some areas the TPs range around 2.0 ~ 3.0, while in others TPs float around 5.0.
 This package provides some tools to check it, including:

 - TP collector: collect the average TPs per segment of a PCD map
 - TP checker: compare a rosbag's TPs with a map's TPs and highlight the map areas where the rosbag's TPs differ significantly from the map's TPs.